billsong0407/BeatsBot/README.md

 # BeatsBot
- An Discord AI that plays music and muscial-related games in a Discord channel
+An Discord AI that plays music and musical-related games in a Discord channel.

-Built with Node.js, tested with Jest framework
+Built with Node.js, Tested with Jest, Deployed on Heroku.